shivamkumar21singh/Illness-Intel-Disease-Prediction-System/README.md

 **Deployment**

-The project is deployed on Hugging Face Spaces and can be accessed here.
+The project is deployed on Hugging Face Spaces and can be accessed https://huggingface.co/spaces/anubhaha/Illness_Intel_Disease_Prediction_System.

 **Usage**